pivotal/docs-tap/scst-scan/upgrading.hbs.md

 4. Verify the upgrade.

-  You can run any `ImageScan` or `SourceScan` in your `<DEV-NAMESPACE>` where the Grype Scanner was installed, and it finishes successfully.
-Here is a sample you can try to run to detect if everything upgraded successfully.
+  You can run any `ImageScan` or `SourceScan` in your `<DEV-NAMESPACE>` where the Grype Scanner was installed, and it finishes.
+Here is a sample you can try to run to detect if everything upgraded.

   Create the `verify-upgrade.yaml` file in your system with the following content: